Will Hiking Build Muscle?

 Does Hiking Build Glutes?

-Hiking typically involves elevation gain and loss, which means that you’ll need to propel your body both up and forward.
-This raising and driving action of the leg is a great activator of the gluteus muscles i.e. your butt!
+Hiking typically involves elevation gain and loss, which means you’ll need to propel your body up and forward.
+This leg raising and driving action is a great activator of the gluteus muscles, i.e., your butt!

 Think of your steps in hiking up a hill as being similar to step-up boxes in the gym.
 Essentially what’s going on here is you’re lifting the weight of your body, which works your glutes and makes them stronger.